johancz/johan-charlez-web-project/docs/log-book-johan.charlez.md

 # Log Book - johan.charlez
+## 2021-02-18 kl.22:56
+  - New information from Adam Brodin that self registration in the Okta widget is infact possible, contrary to what the documentation tells you.
+This got me started on a side-track as I decided to implement this feature.
+It wasn't difficult, essentially only requiring two buttons clicks in Okta's admin-interface, and the addition of a few lines of configuration in "src/okta.js".
+  - I played with the Fetch API briefly, by changing the random-fox implementation to use Fetch instead of XMLHttpRequest.
+  - I wanted to make the website closer to a real SPA (Single-page application):
+    - Before this task was completed, the website was "faux SPA" in that it didn't fetch anything from the server when the links in the main navigation were clicked.
+Rather, all content was already included in "index.html" in the initial page load.
+The pages were "organized" into `<section>`s but hidden by default.
+The navigation links then controlled which `<section>` should be visible.
+    - [x] I put together enough code to successfully load a separate ".html"-file" with the Fetch API and replace the startpage's content with it.
+However the rest of the website is broken since I did not have time to complete the convertion.
+The working-in-progress changes were commited to a separate branch so as to not break the main branch.
 ## 2021-02-17 kl.20:55
   - I started by updating the styling of the header a little.
   - I got sidetracked early on with trying to figure out how to get Okta up and running.
 Quite a few of my peers were trying to figure out how to implement Okta on Discord, so I decided to join in on this group effort.